BLopo20/Parkinson-s-Disease-Datasets/README.md

 Units: The accelerations is in g and the timstamps are in miliseconds and start counting from the from the instant of the earliest sensor recording.

+Note: Despite authors mentioning this dataset can be used to study activity, gait, tremor and other motor siymptoms, only the clinical assessment data for rest tremor is available.

 ## Daphnet